andyml123/andyml123.github.io/imagetest.md

 </p>

 <p>
 And if you know the person well who's ill or injured then you can consider using a funny get well message.
-Putting a smile or giving a laugh to those who are unwell can be a great way to make them feel a little better.
+Putting a smile on the face of or giving a laugh to those who are unwell can be a great way to make them feel a little better.
 'Laughter is the greatest medicine', as they say!
 </p>

 <p>